ShalewaAbdulkareem/project/README.md

 Describe: Text Analyzer()

-Test: It should return 1 if the passage has just one word. const text: "hello"
+Test: It should return 1 if the passage has just one word.
 Code:
+const text: "hello"
+wordCounter(text);
+Expected Output: 1

+Test: It should return 2 if the passage has just two word.
+Code:
+cont text: "hello there"
+wordCounter(text);
+Expected Output: 2

+Test: It should return 0 for an empty string.
+Code: wordCounter("");
-Expected Output
+Expected Output: 0

+Test: It should